Reopening Updates for Businesses and Workplaces Impacted by COVID-19

-2) Post a Social Distancing Protocol.
+2) Post this new Social Distancing Protocol.

 3) Follow the Face Covering Order by a) posting signage about the requirements to wear face coverings, b) taking reasonable steps to only give access to those with face coverings, and c) refusing service to anyone not wearing a face covering.